samtadey/VisualSort/readme.md

 2. Select the 'Generate' button to generate the unsorted array.

 ### Step: 2
-1. Select the sorting algorithm that you wish to see visualized.
+1. Select button for the sorting algorithm that you wish to see visualized.

+### Step: 3
+1. Watch and wait!